-- The results obtained show that the presence of natural radioactivity and, as far as artificial radioactivity is concerned, mainly 3H is detected in the waters on a regular basis: levels of 3H, which can reach 50 Bq/l, are measured downstream from the nuclear power stations; - In sediments: 40K fluctuates between 300 and 600 Bq/kg dry, while 226-228Ra ranges between 20 and 60 Bq/kg dry (228Th from 30 to 50 Bq/kg dry);
+- The results obtained show that the presence of natural radioactivity and, as far as artificial radioactivity is concerned, mainly 3H is detected in the waters on a regular basis: levels of 3H, which can reach 50 Bq/l, are measured downstream from the nuclear power stations; - In sediments: 40K fluctuates between 370 and 750 Bq/kg dry, while 226-228Ra ranges between 30 and 75 Bq/kg dry (228Th from 30 to 65 Bq/kg dry);

-- Traces of 131I show up in the sediments taken downstream from big urban areas, which is indicative of hospital discharges; - In flora and fauna (mosses and D. polymorpha): 40K is measured in concentrations from 100 to 1400 Bq/kg wet in the mosses and aquatic plants, 20 to 35 Bq/kg wet in the bivalves; - Traces of 137Cs and of 3H are sometimes detected in the samples of mosses (and plants) taken along the river banks.
+- Sometimes traces of 131I show up in the sediments taken downstream from big urban areas, which is indicative of hospital discharges; - In flora and fauna (mosses and D. polymorpha): 40K is measured in concentrations from 250 to 1,000 Bq/kg wet in the mosses and aquatic plants, 20 to 70 Bq/kg wet in the bivalves; - Traces of 137Cs and of 3H are rarely detected (non significative data) in the samples of mosses (and plants) taken along the river banks.

-- Natural radioactivity (40K, and to a lesser extent ^{226,228}Ra and 228Th) is mainly responsible for the level of radioactive contamination in the different river sections; - The Tihange nuclear power station, the one at Chooz in France and the nuclear facilities of the IRE site do not have a significant impact on their surroundings; - Only 3H is routinely measured in the Meuse water, though it remains at concentrations below the parametric value of 100 Bq/l defined in European Council Directive 98/83/EC of 3 November 1998 concerning the quality of water intended for human consumption.
+- Natural radioactivity (40K, and to a lesser extent ^{226,228}Ra and 228Th) is mainly responsible for the level of radioactive contamination in the different river sections; - The Tihange nuclear power station, the one at Chooz in France and the nuclear facilities of the IRE site do not have a significant impact on the rivers; - Only 3H is routinely measured in the Meuse water, though it remains at concentrations below the parametric value of 100 Bq/l defined in European Council Directive 98/83/EC of 3 November 1998 concerning the quality of water intended for human consumption.